probablyquill/UltrixGVGControl/README.md

 # Communicating with a Ross Ultrix Router over IP using the GVG protocol
 The goal of this project is to create a program that can interface with a Ross Ultrix Router over IP using the GVG protocol documented in the Ross Ultix User Guide verison 5.6.0.

-The protocol can be found on page 312 of the User Guide.
+The supported commands in the protocol can be found on page 312 of the User Guide.

 ## Formatting GVG Commands:
 Resources for reference: